DashankaNadeeshanDeSilva/RAG_Chat_Application_for_Document_Querying/README.md

 3. Querying the Knowledge Base
 - User Query: The user submits a natural language query.
-- Keyword Generation: Generate semantic keywords from the query using an LLM for improved similarity search.
+- Keyword Generation: Generate semantic keywords from the query using an LLM for improved similarity search (Additional task compared to conventional RAG workflow).
 - Embedding Creation: Convert both the query and generated keywords into embeddings using the same embedding model used for the documents.

 4. Similarity Search